 - Waterfalls, Rivers, Lakes and Glaciers

 - Hindu, Buddhist, Bonpo and Tibetan Communities

 - Terraced Farmlands

 - Grassy Meadows and Green Lush Forests

 Right Trekking Agencies & Permits

 Always choose the local trekking agency for Manaslu Trekking.
 Ask for the company’s government license.
 It is highly mandatory to have a legal agency for this particular trekking.
 You can’t travel solo.
 Therefore, you must have at least 2 people on your trip along with a licensed trekking guide.
 You can’t travel on this trail without the company of a guide.

 - National Park permit (MCAP & ACAP)

-- TIMS Card (Tourist information Management System)
+- TIMS Card (Tourist Information Management System)

 The rate of these permits varies according to the season.
 Please contact your trekking agency or surf the Nepal Tourism Board website for the latest information.
-If you want to know more about the trail please contacts our travel planners.
+If you want to know more about the trail please contact our travel planners.